top of page

 SET SUBJECT RULES

-For the Competition year of August 2022 to June 2023, Set Subject will now be a component of the monthly competitions.
+For the Competition year of August 2024 to June 2025, Set Subject are a component of the monthly competitions.

 • There will be 5 set-subject challenges each year due in September, November, February, April and June.